33

 • 5

 The crucial question is if that is an isolated incident or not.
 If not, you're right.
 If it is, it could still be the act of individual Russian soldiers not sharing "the values" of Russia as a whole.
 One would then expect Russia to be fully compliant with any investigation and trying to exert justice on those responsible.
 We will see.
 So far they are still in denial.
 According to the Russian foreign minister this is all fake.
 Ukrainians shoot themselves.
-Apr 4, 2022 at 15:34
+Commented Apr 4, 2022 at 15:34

 • 1